Experiences 16 July 2021

 We are very fortunate to have a variety of outdoor swimming options across The Islands of Guernsey.
-There are many pretty little coves, ideal for a touch of wild swimming in fresh clean water.
-It may also be worth noting that we are Channel Islands and so that water is the English Channel, which can be chilly especially during the winter months.
+There are many pretty little coves, ideal for wild swimming in fresh clean water.
+It may also be worth noting that our water is the English Channel, which can be chilly, especially during the winter months.
 Having said that, many islanders and tourists alike enjoy a daily dip in the sea.

 Here are just a few wild swimming options in the islands of Guernsey:

-The water in the pool comes directly from the sea at high tide and then the height of the pool walls allows a certain amount of water to remain in the pool as the tide lowers.
-These walls also stop an excess of seaweed or sea creatures finding their way into the pools, making it a pleasant and safe area for salt water swimming, suitable for the whole family.
+The water in the pool comes directly from the sea at high tide and the height of the pool walls allows a certain amount of water to remain in the pool as the tide lowers.
+These walls also stop an excess of seaweed or sea creatures from finding their way into the pools, making it a pleasant and safe area for wild swimming, suitable for the whole family.

 The pools and surrounding area have slowly been renovated over the last few years and are now in great condition with changing rooms, a terrace with seating and a kiosk serving drinks, food and ice creams.